top of page

 Search

-Running a spa means juggling many moving parts—staff schedules, treatment rooms, equipment maintenance, and, of course, unexpected life events.
+Running a spa involves juggling many moving parts.
+You have to manage staff schedules, treatment rooms, equipment maintenance, and unexpected life events.
 Even with the best planning, there may come a time when you need to reschedule a client’s appointment.
-While it can feel uncomfortable, handling the situation with professionalism and care can actually strengthen client relationships rather than harm them.
+While it can feel uncomfortable, handling the situation with professionalism and care can actually strengthen client relationships.

 Here are some tips on how to gracefully rebook appointments without losing trust or goodwill: